Neighborhood Church Lakeland

 On Stress vs. Burnout:

-"What I've been calling exhaustion may actually be stress.
+"What I've been calling burnout may actually be stress.
 I need to give myself to the right things—not just pile on more things."

 On the Blessing of Elders:

-"I've been reminded again why biblical ecclesiology requires a plurality of elders.
+"I've been reminded again why biblical ecclesiology calls for a plurality of elders.
 Elders are God's gift to the church."

 Goals for 2026